aimms/documentation/platform/platform-intro.rst

 * Identifier cardinalities tool
 * Math Program Inspector

-For a full description of the AIMMS Diagnostic Tools see the :doc:`User’s Guide <ug:index>`.
+For a full description of the AIMMS Diagnostic Tools see the :doc:`ug:creating-and-managing-a-model/debugging-and-profiling-an-aimms-model/index`.

 Data management